Let's Paint Catholicism Again: II Edition – Annunciation

-In 2023 each artist created two paintings: larger, intended to serve worship in churches and smaller, intended for private worship.
+In 2023, each artist created two paintings of the Annunciation: a larger one intended for use in churches, and smaller one intended for private worship.

-The exhibition took place in the undergrounds of St. Florian's Cathedral in Warsaw (November 2023 - February 2024), San Salvatore in Lauro in Rome (April 2024), St. Sigismundus's church in Częstochowa (July - September 2024), Podlaska Opera and Orchestra house in Białystok (October 2024), Diocesan Museum in Opole (December 2024 - January 2025).
+The exhibition took place in the undergrounds of St. Florian's Cathedral in Warsaw (November 2023 - February 2024), San Salvatore in Lauro in Rome (April 2024), St. Sigismundus's church in Częstochowa (July - September 2024), Podlaska Opera and Orchestra house in Białystok (October 2024), and in the Diocesan Museum in Opole (December 2024 - January 2025).